Geodefi/geonius/docs/getting_started.md

 ## Prerequisites

->
 > ### Do not use MEV clients
 >
 > Currently Geodefi Staking Library does not support MEV income.
 > However, it will be supported on the mainnet launch.
->

 ### 1. Join Operator Marketplace

 To be able to utilize staking pools as a Node Operator and create validators, you will need to join [geodefi marketplace](https://www.info.geode.fi/operators).
-Visit [onboarding page](join.geode.fi) to initialize your Node Operator after being onboarded by the government.
+Visit [onboarding page](join.geode.fi) to initialize your Node Operator after being onboarded by Geodefi government.

-> Here, you will obtain a `OPERATOR_ID` that will define your Node Operator.
+> Here, you will obtain an `OPERATOR_ID` that will define your Node Operator.
 Note it!

 #### Set a maintainer